Learn Krav Maga

 I buy a Groupon for 5 classes at the Krav Maga Institute.
-For someone whose martial arts training consists of slapping Pelham County's resident douche Tripp Brockway in the face once in 9th grade, Krav Maga appears daunting.
+For someone whose martial arts training consists of one well-timed bitch slap in 9th grade, Krav Maga appears daunting.
 But according to the KMI website, the instructors welcome all levels of experience.
 So off I go to class.

 I learn open-handed slaps, how to throw a punch, and why never to hand the red-orange rubber knives to one's partner.
 I notice that the women in class -- outnumbered two-to-one by men -- are much quicker to laugh.
 My partner, Kala, and I bond over how awkward a first-date topic Krav Maga can be, and we laugh at my instinctive exclamation of "Weeeee!" as she throws me to the ground.
 Meanwhile, the guys drill techniques over and over with intense hyperfocus.
 I wonder why this difference occurs, especially since women are more likely to train in self-defense because of past abuse, whereas men tend to be more drawn to the masculinity-boosting cool factor of martial arts.
 I don't want to draw uninformed conclusions, though, and Kala has already seemed to disprove this hypothesis in mentioning that boxing is a beloved pastime in her family.